Senomorphics

 DESenomorphika

-Senomorphics, also called senostatics, are compounds that suppress the harmful secretory activity of senescent cells without killing them.
-They typically target signalling pathways that drive the SASP, including NF-kB, mTOR, JAK/STAT and p38 MAPK.
-Examples studied preclinically include rapamycin, metformin, ruxolitinib and certain flavonoids.
-The aim is to reduce chronic inflammation and tissue damage from senescent cells while preserving any beneficial roles they may have in wound healing and tumour suppression.
+Senomorphics are compounds that quiet senescent cells, rather than killing them.
+(They are also called senostatics.)
+Specifically, they tone down the harmful molecules these cells secrete into your tissues.
+They do it by targeting the signaling pathways that drive the SASP.
+Those pathways include NF-kB, mTOR, JAK/STAT, and p38 MAPK.
+Examples studied in the lab include rapamycin, metformin, ruxolitinib, and certain flavonoids.
+The aim is twofold.
+First, cut the chronic inflammation and tissue damage that senescent cells cause.
+Second, preserve any helpful roles they may play, in wound healing and tumor suppression.

 Sources